 The AHB source depth grid for the survey's nautical chart update product were a series of four Uncertainty BASE surface grids (1m, 2m, 4m and 8m resolution) combined to a single grid at a resolution of 8m.
-The survey scale soundings were created from the combined surface using a depth radius table with minimum value of one millimeter at chart scale for the affected chart scale of 1:25,000.
+The survey scale soundings were created from the combined surface at using a depth radius table with minimum value of one millimeter at chart scale for the affected chart scale of 1:100,000.
 A TIN was created from the survey scale soundings from which an interpolated surface was generated.
-The chart scale soundings were selected from the filtered interpolated surface using a single defined radius of 225 meters.
-The chart scale selected soundings are a subset of the survey scale soundings.
-The surface model was referenced when selecting the chart scale soundings to ensure that the selected soundings portrayed the bathymetry within the common area.
+The chart scale soundings were selected from the filtered interpolated surface using a single defined radius of 900 meters.
+The chart scale selected soundings are a subset of the survey scale selected soundings.
+The surface model was referenced when selecting the chart scale soundings, to ensure that the selected soundings portrayed the bathymetry within the common area.

 Depth contours were created from two shifted interpolated TIN surfaces of 8m resolution.
-Contours from zero to ten fathoms were created from an interpolated TIN surface that was shifted -0.75 feet.
-A 100 fathom contour was created from an interpolated TIN that was shifted -0.75 fathoms.
+One interpolated TIN surface was shifted at -0.75 fathoms and the other was shifted at -0.75 feet.
 The depth contours are forwarded to MCD for reference only.
 The contours were utilized during chart scale sounding selection and quality assurance efforts at AHB.
 The depth contours are incorporated into the SS H-Cell product as per 2009 H-Cell Specifications.

 The pre-compilation products or components (Stand Alone HOB files (SAHOB)) are detailed in the Compile Log attached at the end of this document.
-The SAHOB files included depth areas (DEPARE), depth contours (DEPCNT), sounding selections (SOUNDG), cartographic Bluenotes (\$CSYMB) and Meta objects (M_COVR, M_QUAL).
+The SAHOB files included depth areas (DEPARE), depth contours (DEPCNT), sounding selections (SOUNDG), cartographic Bluenotes (\$CSYMB) and Meta objects (M\COVR, M\OUAL).

 All of the components with the exception of the survey scale sounding selection and depth contours were inserted into one feature layer (including the Bluenotes, as dictated by Hydrographic Technical Directive 2008-8), and this layer was exported into S-57 format in order to create the H-Cell deliverable.
 Similarly, the survey scale sounding selection and depth contours were exported into S-57 format separately, and then both S-57 files were processed in CARIS HOM to convert the metric units to fathoms and feet.
-The final products are two S-57 files, in Lat/Lon NAD-83, one that contains the chart scale soundings, and Meta objects (W00156_CS.000), and one that contains the survey scale sounding selection and depth contours (W00156_SS.000).
-Finally, quality assurance checks were made utilizing CARIS S-57 Composer version 2.1 validation checks and DKART INSPECTOR version 5.0 tests.
+The final products are two S-57 files, in Lat/Lon NAD-83, one that contains the chart scale soundings, and Meta objects (W00157\CS.000), and one that contains the survey scale sounding selection and depth contours (W00157\SS.000).
+Finally, quality assurance checks were made utilizing CARIS S-57 Composer version 2.1 validation checks and DKART INSPECTOR, version 5.0, tests.